novellisa/fetal-health-classification/README.md

 - Suspect (Class 2)
 - Pathological (Class 3)

 The goal of this project is to build a multiclass classification model allowing to categorize each fetus' health into one of the above three classes.
+This is achieved using a Random Forest classifier.

 ## Dataset